 Table 1.
 Demographics of the three groups of participants identified by longitudinal cerebrospinal fluid (CSF) assessments.
 Participants are shown stratified by Alzheimer Disease (AD) Biomarker classification.
 Participants across classifications differed by age and apolioprotein (APOE) 4 status at enrollment.
 By the conclusion of the study, participants also differed by clinical dementia rating (CDR).

 Figure 1.
 (A) Unsupervised clustering identified three distinct trajectories for longitudinal changes in cerebrospinal fluid (CSF) pTau181 as a function of CSF A42.
 AD Biomarker Negative individuals consistently had low levels of CSF p-tau, regardless of CSF A42.
 Individuals within the Intermediate AD Biomarkers group had borderline positive levels of CSF pTau181 with low levels of CSF A42.
 Individuals within the AD Biomarker Positive group exhibited an increase in CSF pTau181 with decreases in CSF A42.
 (B) When CSF A42 was normalized by CSF A40, individuals appear to progress across a continuum where decreasing CSF A42/A40 was associated with increases in CSF pTau.

-Figure 2.
+Published cutoffs for amyloid and tau positivity are included as dashed lines6.Figure 2.
 Survival analysis demonstrated that the AD Biomarker Positive group quickly proceeded to both amyloid (A) and tau positivity (B).
 The Intermediate AD Biomarkers group lagged the AD Biomarker Positive group by about 10 years for amyloid positivity (as defined by CSF A42/A40 < 0.06753), but were not statistically significant different for tau positivity (as defined by CSF pTau181 > 42.5).
 A majority of the AD Biomarker Negative group never became amyloid positive and became tau positive only after age 80 years old.
 There were no differences in progression to clinically evident cognitive impairment (C).

 Figure 3.
 The three clusters exhibit different behaviors across the Amyloid (A & B) and Tau (C & D) phases of the AT(N) progression.
 AD Biomarker Positive individuals have the greatest amyloid accumulation as quantified by both the CSF A42/A40 ratio and PET-PiB imaging.
 They also have the greatest level of tau accumulation as quantified by both CSF pTau181 and PET-AV1451 imaging.
 The Intermediate cohort develops both amyloid positivity and tau positivity during the period of enrollment of the study, but they become tau positive before they are amyloid positive.
 Both the AD Biomarker Positive and Intermediate AD Biomarker groups have elevated NfL levels (G) as compared to the AD Biomarker negative group.

 Figure 4.
-Using the log-loss criterion, we identified ten proteins that were most important for each classification (Intermediate vs. AD Biomarker Negative (A), AD Biomarker Positive vs. AD Biomarker Negative (C), AD Biomarker Positive vs. Intermediate AD Biomarkers).
-We then performed a literature review to classify the primary function of each protein as relating to either blood brain barrier (BBB), cardiovascular disease (CVD), liver function (Liver), amyloid production and/or regulation (Amyloid), inflammation, or neurodegeneration.
-(D) (E)Following the line from the listed protein to the classification allows the reader to see which proteins associate with which classification model.
-For example, the largest number of BBB-related proteins helped discriminate AD Biomarker Positive vs. Intermediate AD Biomarkers individuals.
-This can be detected by following the lines from plgR, Nidogen-2, and Angiogenin connecting the green portion of the protein section to the teal portion of the classification section.
+Using the log-loss criterion, we identified ten proteins that were most important for each successful classification (Intermediate vs. AD Biomarker Negative (A), AD Biomarker Positive vs. AD Biomarker Negative (C)).
+We then performed a literature review to classify the primary function of each protein as relating to either blood brain barrier or vascular function (BBB/Vascular), immune function, inflammation, or neurodegeneration.
+The Intermediate AD Biomarkers cohort was distinguished from the AD Biomarker Negative cohort using primarily markers of neurodegeneration, BBB/Vascular function and immune function (D); The AD Biomarker Positive cohort was distinguished from the AD Biomarker Negative cohort using primarily markers of neurodegeneration, BBB/vascular function, inflammation and immune function (E).

 SUPPLEMENTAL MATERIALS